ZEN FROM THE PERSPECTIVE OF QUANTUM MECHANICS – 10

-So, I suspect that the process of understanding, in all its forms, works by breaking down established concepts and ideas.
-I call the set of all such concepts in all their forms the Matrix.
-To put it simply: understanding is the process of destroying the Matrix from within.
-And in this post, I'll try to show you why I think it works this way.
+I suspect that the process of understanding, in all its forms, works by breaking down established concepts and ideas.
+I call the set of all such concepts in all their forms Matrix.
+Put simply: understanding is the process of destroying Matrix from within.
+In this post, I’ll try to show you why I think it works this way.

-In my previous post, we saw how this works when it comes to the personal unconscious (in Jungian terms); but if this is truly a general pattern, it must also be true of the collective unconscious and, as I call it, the collective knowledge or experience.
+In my previous post, we saw how this works in relation to the personal unconscious (in Jungian terms); but if this is truly a general pattern, it must also apply to the collective unconscious and, as I call it, the collective knowledge or experience.

 The Collective Knowledge

-By the collective knowledge or collective experience, I mean all the knowledge and experience that's been passed down from generation to generation through teaching and learning.* And in a social context, the term "Matrix" is used in exactly this sense: as a complex network of social rules, norms, traditions (including language), and structures that hold society together -- it's a framework within which individuals and groups interact and function.
+By the collective knowledge or collective experience, I mean all the knowledge and experience passed down from generation to generation through teaching and learning.* In a social context, the term Matrix is used in exactly this sense: as a complex network of social rules, norms, traditions (including language), and structures that hold society together -- a framework within which individuals and groups interact and function.

 I’m not sure this trick will work for everyone -- sometimes I find myself thinking that I’ve lost track of how the “normal mind” works.
 The thing is, my Zen practice has completely changed how I come up with new ideas, specifically the nature of my moments of insight.
 If being creative once meant diving into past experiences and associations, now new ideas seem to emerge from the future, as if from nowhere -- and sometimes the easiest way to get there is to destroy my own default view.